aquesidilly/JS-PROJECT/README.md

 # How to play the game
    * Download the game
    * Run it
-   * Start playing with the arrows keys.
+   * Start playing with the arrow keys.
    * If you lose, it will restart by it's self so you can continue playing the game

 # Content